maximsakhno/galo-ioc/README.md

-# IOC
+# Galo-IOC

 ## Description

 A plugin system is well suited for creating flexible and extensible applications.
 In such a system, plugins are responsible for creating and binding application objects to each other (for example, various implementations of services or repositories).
 To do this, you need to have a storage of all objects.
-The [Service Locator](https://martinfowler.com/articles/injection.html#UsingAServiceLocator) pattern copes with this role perfectly, and the **{ioc}** project is an easy-to-use and lightweight implementation of it.
+The [Service Locator](https://martinfowler.com/articles/injection.html#UsingAServiceLocator) pattern copes with this role perfectly, and the Galo-IOC project is an easy-to-use and lightweight implementation of it.

-The plugin system together with **{ios}** will help if necessary:
+The plugin system together with Galo-IOC will help if necessary:
 * conveniently enable/disable parts of the application functionality;
 * install the application to several clients, some of whom must have some functionality individually;
 * extend the application by installing third-party packages.